openemail/openemail-docs-v1/docs/index.md

 ## What is openemail - It is dockerized, free and open source mail server

-At [Cybergate](https://cybergate.lk)  our effort to consolidate the best available open source email, collaboration, email security solutions together with other infrastructure components like backend databases, authentication services etc. to provide agile, secure, and enterprise ready world class email and collaboration platform that can easily replace any other equivalent commercial alternative.
+At [Cybergate](https://cybergate.lk)  our effort to consolidate the best available open source email, collaboration, and email security solutions together with other infrastructure components like backend databases, authentication services etc. to provide highly agile, secure, and enterprise ready world class email and collaboration platform that can easily replace any other equivalent commercial alternative.

 Our administration backend web UI is a fork of [Mailcow](https://mailcow.email/) project.
-We are deeeply indebted to their excellent effort in making such a good consolidation of all complex backend tools into a single pane of web UI by making it very easy for administrators to manage the system without using complex command line tools and editing.
+We are deeply indebted to their excellent effort in making such a good consolidation of all complex backend tools into a single pane of web UI by making it very easy for administrators to manage the system without using complex command line tools and editing.

 Inspired by the concept of [Mailcow](https://mailcow.email/) each an every backend application in openemai is running in a docker container by making openemail as a software that is ready deploy in your private or public cloud infrastructure by utilizing the benefit of agile and elastic cloud infrastructure of the modern day computing.